-I last looked at Missouri air quality data through the year 2014.
-This post begins a series to update the information through 2016.
-First will come an introduction to the Air Quality Index (AQI) criterion pollutants, then a post on AQI trends over the years, and then a post on which are the most important pollutants, and finally, a post on why air quality is important for human health.
+I last looked at Missouri air quality data through the year 2016.
+This post begins a series to update the information through 2017.
+First will come an introduction to the Air Quality Index (AQI) criterion pollutants, then 2 posts on AQI trends over the years, then a post on which are the most important pollutants, and finally, a post on why air quality is important for human health.

-Missouri has a notorious role in the annals of air quality.
-On November 28, 1939, a temperature inversion trapped pollutants in St. Louis; a thick cloud of dark smoke blanketed the city, blotting out the sun.
+Missouri has a notorious role in the annals of air quality, for 2 reasons.
+First, on November 28, 1939, a temperature inversion trapped pollutants in St. Louis; a thick cloud of dark smoke blanketed the city, blotting out the sun.
 The day came to be known as “Black Tuesday,” and it was one of the worst air quality events in recorded history.
 Figure 1 at right shows a view that day of the St. Louis Cathedral from (I think) the Park Plaza.
 More photos are available by searching on Google Images for “Black Tuesday St. Louis.”
 Second, St. Louis was one of 6 cities included in a 1993 study that conclusively showed a relationship between air pollution and mortality.
 St. Louis was the second most polluted city in that study.
 (Dockery et al, 1993)

 Since then, many steps have been taken to reduce air pollution, and air quality has improved dramatically.
 Has the trend continued, or has the trend begun to backslide?

-I have been following data for 20 counties in Missouri.
-Though the EPA data now includes 2 more counties, measuring began in them only recently, thus, meaningful trends over time cannot be inferred.
-Figure 2 is map showing the locations of the 20 counties.
+The EPA data now includes 24 counties.
+In some of them, however, air quality has not been measured for the entire period.
+Figure 2 is map showing the locations of the 24 counties.
 They can be gathered into three groups: a group along the Mississippi River, a group in the Kansas City-St. Joseph Area, and a widely dispersed group that does not fall into either of the other two groups.

-The EPA constructs an air quality index based on measurements of 6 criterion pollutants: particulates smaller than 2.5 micrometers particulates between 2.5 and 10 micrometers, ozone, carbon monoxide, nitrous oxide, and sulphur dioxide.
+The EPA constructs an Air Quality Index (AQI) based on measurements of 6 criterion pollutants: particulates smaller than 2.5 micrometers particulates between 2.5 and 10 micrometers, ozone, carbon monoxide, nitrous oxide, and sulphur dioxide.

 Particulates are tiny particles of matter that float around in the atmosphere.
 When we breathe, we inhale them, and if there are too many of them, they cause lung damage.
 There are 2 sizes: inhalable coarse particles have diameters between 2.5 and 10.0 micrometers, while fine particles have diameters less than 2.5 micrometers.
 How small is that?
 The diameter of a human hair is about 70 micrometers, so they are roughly 1/30 the width of a human hair.
 Figure 3 illustrates the size difference – these are really tiny particles.
 Recent evidence suggests that fine particles cause serious health problems; they get deep into the lungs, sometimes even getting into the bloodstream.
 (EPA 2015)